juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

 | (m) 2D structure UDUQYUXNGOGLPX-ARTXYBLXSA-P	| (n) 3D structure UDUQYUXNGOGLPX-ARTXYBLXSA-P	 |
 <figure>
   <p align="center">
-  <figcaption>**Figure X:** 2D structures and 3D docked poses of the top-ranked analogues identified in the virtual screening.
+  <figcaption>**Figure 23:** 2D structures and 3D docked poses of the top-ranked analogues identified in the virtual screening.
 The new derivatives are depicted in blue, overlaid with the crystallographic reference Gentamicin C1a. </figcaption>
   </p>
 </figure>